aclinnovator/aclinnovator.github.io/_posts/2017-6-28-Deriving-A-Hopfield-Network-From-The-Bayesian-Perspective.md

 ## Conclusion

-We have shown that a Hopfield-like system emerges quite naturally when you ask the same question that Hopfield did and take a maximum likelihood approach to answering it. where $\kappa$ is the arbitrarily chosen rate of convergence.
+We have shown that a Hopfield-like system emerges quite naturally when you ask the same question that Hopfield did and take a maximum likelihood approach to ansIring it. where $\kappa$ is the arbitrarily chosen rate of convergence.
 Eventually this system will converge on the denoised signal.

-*I usually post my blog articles before they are finished as an incentive for me to finish them. come back later and I'll do more in depth analysis of the stability and nuance in the Hopfield network we just derived*
+*I usually post my blog articles before they are finished as an incentive for me to finish them. come back later and I'll do more in depth analysis of the stability and nuance in the Hopfield network I just derived*